-Coming up with good content ideas is getting more difficult.
+Creating content that is able to stand out and generate traffic is getting more and more difficult.
 Isn’t everything has already been written?
 How to stand out?
 How to get ranked and shared to generate traffic to your content?

 It all comes down to how much effort you are putting into your content, how much you enjoy writing on what you are writing, how much expertise (and experience) you have in your chosen topic and why you chose to start a blog in the first place.